Hierarchical Models for Independence Structures of Networks: Discussion and future work

-In \citet{drt08}, it was shown that these models are curved exponential families (although without explicitly writing the model in curved exponential family form).
-In principle, one can write the model in curved exponential family form with natural parameters and set constraints that are associated with the network models (e.g.\ Erd\"{o}s-R\'{e}nyi, beta, etc.) as in the hierarchical case.
-A difference is that there are implicit constraints among the natural parameters, when written in curved exponential family form, which make the parameter estimation difficult.
-In order to deal with this possible problem, a thorough study of these constraints is needed.
-In addition, there might be possible approaches to simplify the model by setting even more constraints on the parameters in order to make the optimization more practical.
-There are other marginal models discussed in graphical models that are in curved exponential family form; see, for example, the \emph{multivariate logistic transformation}, introduced in \citet{lup09}, and \emph{log-mean linear models}, introduced in \citet{rov13}.
-Instead of the marginal binary models, it might be possible to apply these models to networks.
+For the purpose of modeling ERGMs based on bidirected dependency graphs, \emph{marginal binary models} of \citet{drt08} can be used.
+The parameters of this model are marginal probabilities for every connected subgraph of the dependency graph (as opposed to every clique in hierarchical models).
+These models are \emph{curved} exponential families.
+In order to make the parameter estimation more practical, one may use other marginal models introduced in graphical models that are in curved exponential family form; see, for example, the \emph{multivariate logistic transformation}, introduced in \citet{lup09}, and \emph{log-mean linear models}, introduced in \citet{rov13}.
+Of course, instead of the plain marginal binary models, the idea is to apply these models to networks.

-\paragraph{Model selection based on dyadic relations.} In principle, it is also possible to select dependency graphs purely based on the observed network, although in current form, it is computationally very demanding.
-By the Markov dependence property, the saturated dependency graph is the line graph of the complete graph.
-In order to select the dependency graph, the first step is to test whether any parameter is zero in the saturated model.
-We start with lower order parameters for which $r=2$, make use of the hierarchy, and test the parameters with higher order if the lower order parameters are not zero.

-Notice that in the Erd\"{o}s-R\'{e}nyi model $q^{(r)}=0$ implies that there is no clique of size $r$ in the dependency graph, and in particular, $q^{(2)}=0$ implies complete independence; in the $\beta$-model $\beta_i^{(r)}=0$ implies that node $ij$, for a \n arbitrary $j$, is not on any cliques of size $r$ in the dependency graph, and in particular, $\beta_i^{(2)}=0$ implies that $ij$ is an isolated node and hence completely independent of everything else.

-After restricting the dependency graph by testing whether the parameters are equal to zero, a way forward is to compare dependency graphs mutually in a backward process: We start with the largest possible dependency graph, $D_0$, that conforms with parameters set to zero in the previous step.
-We also order the nodes of the dependency graph lexicographically.
-The node set is the $\{12,13,\dots,1n,23,\dots,(n-1,n)\}$.
-We remove the edge between the two highest order nodes in $D_0$ and call the graph $D_1$.
-After estimating the parameters for $D_0$ and $D_1$, we apply the likelihood ratio test, to test whether $D_1$ fits significantly better than $D_0$.
-If that is the case, we then compare $D_1$ and $D_2$, otherwise we compare $D_0$ and $D_2$.
-By this process, one should eventually obtain the dependency graph that fits best to the observation.

-\paragraph{Model selection and exchangeability.} As seen before, the saturated hierarchical model has the same independence structure as that of the Frank and Strauss (provided by the graph depicted in Figure \ref{fig:3ex2}), and in fact, the hierarchical Erd\"{o}s-R\'{e}nyi model is the same as the Frank Strauss model, having the number of all $k$-stars and triangles as sufficient statistics.